 Exceptional Electrical Conductivity

 During the manufacturing of OFC, the copper is processed in the presence of carbon to remove any oxygen present.
-A high level of purity, coupled with the absence of oxygen, allows more currents to pass through the same conductor size.
+High purity, coupled with the absence of oxygen, allows more currents to pass through the same conductor size.
 Thus, OFC is specifically used for battery cables, induction coils, and space heaters.

 High Thermal Capacity

-Due to higher conductivity, OFC copper wires do not heat up as quickly as other metals such as aluminum.
+Due to higher thermal conductivity, OFC elemental copper wires do not heat up as quickly as other metals, such as aluminum.
 As a result, they also have superior thermal strength and thermal conductivity.
 Industries heavily rely on them for high-temperature applications such as induction heating furnaces.